 Whether he had any actual powers is unknown; disregarding the more spectacular feats as stagecraft or pure invention, we are left with an account which could represent either an extraordinary normal human or a low-level super.
-In either case, his abilities were augmented by excellent training and hard practice.
+In either case, his abilities were augmented by excellent training, hard practice and expert prearrangement.
 What is known for certain is that both direct and collateral descendants of Francis have genes for powers.
 However, multiple searches for actual genetic material from Francis Augereau have been fruitless.
 Following his wishes, after death he was cremated and his ashes scattered in the wind from the roof of his theater.
 He remains a mystery to this day.
 Something which most likely would have amused him greatly.

 Though several other people use "Spring-Heeled Jack" disguises over the next few years, Gerald decides to stay retired.
 He has proven that the original was not a molester of women and that those who committed such acts were not the real character.
 Let the police deal with the imposters.
 The majority of those who are caught are from the same club for young noblemen, where the tradition of dressing up in a "devil" costume and attacking young women has come to be seen as a rite of passage within the group.
-Because of their birth the news is minimized, and officially there was only one Spring-Heeled Jack, whose identity remains a mystery for many years.
+Because of their birth the news is minimized.
+Officially there was only one Spring-Heeled Jack, whose identity remained a mystery for many years.

-The true identity of the original Spring-Heeled Jack is not revealed until 1888, several years after Bredon's death, when his heirs discover his secret workshop during a remodeling.
-His private journal - found in a workshop drawer - reveals much, including the motivation for his choice of appearance in his disguise.
+The truth behind the original Spring-Heeled Jack was not revealed until 1888, several years after Bredon's death, when his heirs discovered his secret workshop during a remodeling.
+His private journal - found in a workshop drawer - revealed much, including the motivation for his choice of appearance in his disguise.
 This turned out to be the various jokes he suffered as a young man over his first name: Death.

 Besides being a talented inventor, Gerald was a noted amateur thespian.
 There is some evidence that he knew and perhaps trained under Francis (Le Rapière Rouge) Augereau.
-Some of his documented acrobatic feats as Spring-Heeled Jack are quite similar in style and daring.
-It is generally accepted that Gerald was a superhuman, though there is no proof or even hard evidence beyond some of his descendants having known super genes.
+Some of his documented acrobatic feats as Spring-Heeled Jack are quite similar in style and daring to those of the Frenchman.
+Historians generally accept that Gerald was a superhuman, though there is no proof or even hard evidence beyond some of his descendants having known super genes.
 He was a brilliant inventor whose creations enriched his family and in many cases were beyond the state of the art for the time.
 Some of his documented feats as Spring-Heeled Jack almost certainly required at least low-level superhuman physical ability.

 1849 Sonora Aero Club founded.
 Though they make major advances in aeronautical science, a series of disasters - caused by dangerous flaws in their airship design - result in the club disbanding after a few years.